Single-valued representation of unpolarized and polarized semi-inclusive deep inelastic scattering at next-to-next-to-leading order: Conclusion and Outlook

-In this letter we presented a significant compactification of the existing NNLO results for SIDIS.
-Leveraging the understanding how the underlying branch-cut structure of the loop integrals introduced spurious case distinctions in the results, we re-expressed the affected parts of the coefficient functions in terms of SVPs, the first use of the latter for observable level quantities in QCD beyond the Regge limit.
-This provides a representation both phenomenologically relevant in the context of (polarized) PDF extraction and theoretically interesting with a view to generalizing the applied method to branch-cuts in multi-loop multi-variable observables.
+In this {article}, we presented a significant compactification of the existing NNLO results for SIDIS.
+Leveraging the understanding of how the underlying branch cut structure of the loop integrals introduced spurious case distinctions in the results, we re-expressed the affected parts of the coefficient functions in terms of SVPs, the first use of the latter for observable level quantities in QCD beyond the Regge limit.
+This provides a representation both phenomenologically relevant in the context of (polarized) PDF extraction and theoretically interesting with a view to generalizing the applied method to branch cuts in multi-loop multi-variable observables.
 All coefficient functions up to NNLO are given in \texttt{Mathematica} readable ancillary text files together with a numerical implementation of SVPs in part based on \cite{Voigt:2022xnc}.

+As we discuss in Appendix \ref{app:Numerical evaluation} in more detail, for immediate phenomenological use the numerical implementation of the SIDIS coefficients as used in practice takes most of its computing budget from the evaluation of special functions.
+Hence, to achieve substantial speed-up, fast implementations of logarithms and (single-valued) polylogarithms are essential.
+To this end we developed the \texttt{C++} library \texttt{BEAVER} (Better Evaluate A Very Efficient Rational), which is discussed in Appendix \ref{app:Beaver} and can be found at \href{https://github.com/fabianwunder/beaver}{\texttt{https://github.com/fabianwunder/beaver}}.
+This achieves an order-of-magnitude improvement in the evaluation time of the dilogarithms compared to the use of \texttt{CERNLIB}, which translates to five times speed-up for calling the partonic NNLO SIDIS coefficient functions, and results in an overall speed-up by a factor of around two when used for evaluation of the hadronic SIDIS structure functions or when implemented in the SIDIS Mellin grid calculation of the BDSSV code.

+In future studies, obtaining an analytic double Mellin transform of the SIDIS coefficient functions would be desirable.
+Here, the presented single-valued form may be of use, as explored in Appendix \ref{app:Mellin}.